Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

 1. The component class itself.
 2. A <a href="{{ "documentation/parsers#selectorhookparserconfig" | relative_url }}">SelectorHookParserConfig</a> object literal.
-3. A custom `HookParser` instance.
+3. A custom <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> instance.
-4. A custom `HookParser` class.
+4. A custom <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> class.
 If this class is available as a provider/service, it will be injected.

 Using the component class is the most straightforward option.
 It internally sets up a `SelectorHookParser` for you which loads components just like in Angular templates.
 We have been using it in most simple examples, such as in [Quick Start]({{ "documentation/quickstart" | relative_url }}) and most of the [How to use]({{ "documentation/how-to-use" | relative_url }}) page.